Best Practices for Equal Opportunity Liaisons

 - Description of recruitment and hiring goals of the unit, as per Equity Accountability Plan (EAP) of the University.

-- If the EAP indicates Underutilization, description of proposed Minority Recruitment Outreach Efforts (e.g. mailing of announcement to minority organizations and resource persons, etc.).
+- If the EAP indicates Underutilization, then a description of the proposed minority recruitment outreach efforts is needed (e.g. mailing of announcement to minority organizations and resource persons, etc.).

-- If the EAP indicates Underutilization, description of proposed Female Recruitment Outreach Efforts (e.g. mailing of announcement to female organizations and resource persons, etc.).
+- If the EAP or AAP indicates underutilization, then a description of the proposed female recruitment outreach efforts is needed (e.g. mailing of announcement to female organizations and resource persons, etc.).

 - Proposed Search Timetable (e.g., Application Review, Meetings, Interviews, etc.).